samwhindleton/wdiroutcomes/roadmap/week 22.md

 * Update your LinkedIn Profile using [this checklist](https://drive.google.com/open?id=1_hUYTTiR-r7IZW6176g7xBtE4EHXDTVPt45qhc1VX8s) and have 2 classmates review it.

+* Connect on LinkedIn with the alumni who particpated in last week's session, sending a customized note with your invite.

 * Find 1 meetup or event you want to attend in the next few weeks.
-Add it to your calendar and keep this in your own personal list and/or job tracker, we won't be collecting it but will be asking about it in 1:1 meetings.
-This will set you up for success post graduation.
+Add it to your calendar and to your personal job tracker.

 ## Further Reading and Resources:
 - LinkedIn & Its Role In Developing Your Network Slide Deck